 The main aspects of our work includes:

-We have have experienced independent practice teachers who provide professional supervision and support to students during their placements.
-Both Practice Learning Centres are regional centres of excellence for practice learning in social work in Northern Ireland, the UK and beyond.
+We have experienced independent practice teachers who provide professional supervision and support to students during their placements.
+Both Practice Learning Centres are regional centres of excellence for practice learning in social work in Northern Ireland, the UK and internationally.